 A special thank you to Martin Petrak, MSc.
 P.Eng., Alan Rattan, M.Sc.
 EIT, Ryan Olson, EIT and Jared Kozub, P.Eng. of Precision ADM for producing the content for this article

-Metal additive manufacturing (AM) or 3D printing is a growing manufacturing process.
-Today, metal additively manufactured products are designed for a large number of industry sectors offering freedom of design, component simplification or consolidation, decreased supply chains, and on demand bespoke or mid volume part production.
+Metal 3D printing is a rapidly growing in popularity manufacturing process.
+Today, metal Additive Manufactured parts are designed for a large number of industry sectors (especially aerospace and medical applications) because they offer great freedom of design, component simplification or consolidation, decreased supply chains, and on demand bespoke or mid volume part production.

 This article will offer a brief description of metal AM with respect to technology and materials, and elaborate on design considerations, benefits and limitations.